dartmouth-cs52/git-map/README.md

 💻 git pull --rebase origin master
 ```

-If you have rebase conflicts, fix the files as in [Deciphering-Merge-Conflicts](#Deciphering-Merge-Conflicts) and do `git add`, then
- `git rebase --continue`.
+If you have rebase conflicts, fix the files as in [Deciphering-Merge-Conflicts](#Deciphering-Merge-Conflicts) and do `git add` to indicate to git that you have resolved things, then `git rebase --continue`.
 Repeat until you're all good.

 ### Push Your Feature Branch